 Each of the kidneys has a renal pelvis that is connected to the ureter, which connects to the bladder, where urine is stored.
 When inflammation occurs in the renal pelvis, it is called pyelitis.
-The term pyelitis, generally refers to the inflammation both of the bladder and ureter.
+The term "pyelitis" generally refers to the inflammation both of the bladder and ureter.
 It may occur suddenly or may develop gradually.

-There are several factors that can lead to pyelitis.
+There are several factors that can lead to this condition.
 One of these is the presence of kidney stones, which can cause irritation in the renal pelvis.
 Any obstruction in the ureter can limit or block the flow of urine, thus urine is retained in the renal pelvis and results in irritation and inflammation.
 Untreated urinary tract infections, mostly caused by bacteria and sexually transmitted diseases like gonorrhea, can go up to the renal pelvis and to the kidneys, resulting also in pyelitis and pyelonephritis, respectively.
 Pyelonephritis is the medical term used for infection in the kidneys.

-Patients with pyelitis frequently develop a slight fever, back pain, and frequent urination.
+Patients frequently develop a slight fever, back pain, and frequent urination.
 When a patient's urine is tested in the laboratory, the urine usually appears turbid.
 White blood cells may be present, and, rarely, red blood cells are also present.
 In severe cases, some patients may develop extreme pain in the abdomen, and their urine may appear dark due to the presence of many red blood cells.
 Urine of patients may also become acidic, and protein may be present.

 When pyelitis progresses into pyelonephritis, affected patients may suffer chills, back pain, fever, vomiting, pain during urination, and nausea.
 In rare instances, pyelonehphritis can spread in the blood and cause sepsis, a condition where there is bacteria in the blood.
 Sepsis is often life threatening and needs to be managed promptly.

 Pyelitis can be prevented by prompt treatment of urinary tract infections.
-Good personal hygiene and healthy lifestyle can also help prevent disease occurrence.
+Good personal hygiene and a healthy lifestyle can also help prevent disease occurrence.
 By drinking enough water everyday, kidney stones and other kidney problems may be avoided as well.